Firesphere/silverstripe-solr-search/docs/03-Usage.md

   cpucores: 2

 ```

+Note, if you are using defaults (localhost), it is not necessary to add this to your configuration.

 The config is used to connect to Solr.
 This will tell the module where the Solr instance for this index lives and how to connect.